Page Reviewed/Updated: October 26, 2023

 If you’re eligible for both Medicare and Medicaid, you can have and use both for the services you need.
 While both programs provide health insurance, the services they cover are not always the same.
 For example, Medicaid offers coverage for things like personal care services, while Medicare does not.

 A Definition of Medicaid Waivers

-A Medicaid waiver is a provision in Medicaid law which allows the federal government to waive rules that usually apply to the Medicaid program.
-The intention is to allow individual states to accomplish certain goals, such as reducing costs, expanding coverage, or improving care for certain target groups such as the elderly or women who are pregnant.
+A Medicaid waiver is a provision in Medicaid law that allows the federal government to waive rules that usually apply to the Medicaid program.
+The intention is to allow individual states to accomplish certain goals, such as reducing costs, expanding coverage, or improving care for certain target groups, such as the elderly or pregnant people.

-What Are the Different Types of Medicaid Waiver?
+What Are the Different Types of Medicaid Waivers?